betajs/betajs-dynamics/docsrc/tutorials/blueprint.md

-These blueprints iareintented as a quick reference for how to integrate the most commonly used dynamic functionalities.
+These blueprints are intented as a quick reference for how to integrate the most commonly used dynamic functionalities.